The Down Town

-"The Down Town" is a song by Days of the New and the second single from their self-titled debut album.
-Like its predecessor, the song reached #1 on Billboard's Mainstream Rock Tracks in 1998 and is a concert staple.
-"The Down Town" is also the third track on the band's Definitive Collection released in 2008.
+"The Down Town" is a song by American rock band Days of the New, released as the second single from their self-titled debut album.
+Like its predecessor, the song reached number one on the US Billboard Mainstream Rock Tracks chart in 1998.
+"The Down Town" is also the third track on the band's Definitive Collection, released in 2008.

-The song is arguably the second most popular single from the band's debut album and certainly one of their best known songs overall.
-It is also one of the album's upbeat tracks while bearing an aggressive chorus.
+Composition

 Lyrically, "The Down Town" ambiguously details a town of drug users who are afraid of change and suppressive of the narrator.
 The phrase "to bring me down" is rebelliously shouted throughout the chorus.
 A mention of pointless and rejected concern over another person's well-being is also addressed during the bridge.
 Given this theme of negativity, the "Down Town" song title may be intended as a double entendre or pun.

 Music video

 The "Down Town" video, directed by Lance Bangs, consists of a live concert performance.
 It retains the live audio and includes some notable differences from the studio recording; verse chords are used extensively in various parts, more punchy staccato is incorporated, and the first lyric of the bridge is changed to "I don't think that I should give a fuck about you."
 The performance lasts nearly a whole minute longer at 5:10.